 Is McCoy Roofing, Siding & Contracting truly a local, Omaha-based company?

 We specialize in insurance claims.
-We pride ourselves on being very knowledgeable about the storm damage side of the insurance industry, so we’d be happy to walk you through the entire process: Determining whether or not you have a claim, actually making the claim, meeting your insurance adjuster, receiving a settlement, and starting the construction process
+We pride ourselves on being very knowledgeable about the storm damage side of the insurance industry, so we’d be happy to walk you through our entire 8-step Insurance process: Determining whether or not you have a claim, actually making the claim, meeting your insurance adjuster, receiving a settlement, and starting the construction process

 We’d be happy to give you a second opinion, as well as a free inspection.
 Over time, storm damage may become a lot more apparent; if this is true in your case, there could still be some options for you with your insurance company.